nkh/ftl/config/ftl/man/ftl.md

         «Q»             Quit all, closes all tabs and panes at once.

-        «⇑q/@»          Quit, quit all but doesn't close the shell pane if one exists.
+        «ZS»            Quit, quit all but doesn't close the shell pane if one exists.

-        «⇈q/Ω»          Quit, doesn't close the preview pane if one exists and zooms it.
+        «ZP»            Quit, doesn't close the preview pane if one exists and zooms it.

         «$»             Detach the preview from ftl, open a new preview pane.